My weight loss story will never end, an honest update

 Of course, in that year I had ups and downs but I was never more than around half a stone away from my target weight.
-This year (2016/7) though things have changed.
+More recently though things have changed.

 I have struggled so I want to be honest and share this with you.
-I hope you understand and continue to follow my journey that will never end.
+I hope you understand and continue to follow my weight loss story that will never end.

 This photo is one I am probably most well-known for.
 It shows my weight loss transformation in my knickers and it is scary how dramatic the difference is, isn’t it?